scrapinghub/web-poet/docs/frameworks/additional-requests.rst

 Exception Handling
 ------------------

-In the previous :ref:`exception-handling` section, we can see how Page Object developers could use the exception classes built inside **web-poet** to handle various ways additional requests MAY fail.
+Page Object developers could use the exception classes built inside **web-poet** to handle various ways additional requests MAY fail.
 In this section, we'll see the rationale and ways the framework MUST be able to do that.

 Rationale
 *********